-Whip out your Compass Pass, which looks like a credit card, re-stock it for five bucks in a machine and hop on a trolley or bus.
+Open the App or Whip out your Pronto card, which looks like a credit card and hop on a trolley or bus.

 Yes, San Diego has a great public transportation system.
 This article tells you about it and also points out why you should use it to get around this sunny city.

-An all-day pass is just $6, which means you an hop on and hop off any trolley line and bus throughout the day and night.
-Single one-way fares are $3.
+And yes, it’s only $6, which means you an hop on and hop off any trolley line and bus throughout the day and into night, as late as 12:30 in some areas.

 The San Diego Public Transportation Options

 San Diego’s public transportation system is highlighted by its red trolley cars.
 This is actually called a light rail in most other cities, but things are more casual here in San Diego than most other places, so here it’s a trolley.

 The most heavily-used line is the Green Line, which goes from the Gaslamp/Convention Center to Old Town (it goes farther than that but most people take it to Old Town).
 This ride is just 15 minutes.
 From there you can take buses to just about everywhere in the city.
 I use this combination to get to Ocean Beach, Mission Beach, Pacific Beach and even La Jolla.
 The bus ride is about 30 minutes.
 And the buses are air conditioned.